Shipping and Returns

 Curtains and Fabrics

-No, we are not able to accept returns or exchanges of our curtains, as they are hand-made to your exact measurements as specified.
-This of course does not affect your statutory rights.
+We are sorry but no, we are not able to accept returns or exchanges of our curtains, as they are made to your exact measurements as supplied by you.
+This of course does not affect your statutory rights, please see general Shipping and Returns information above.

 You can order a fabric sample by choosing your required product, selecting "try a sample" and adding this to your basket.
 Fabric samples are approximately A5 in size, depending on the design.
 The first two samples are free and thereafter they are 75p each (which include VAT and postage to UK), these are posted and should arrive within 5 working days.
 For countries outside the UK postage cost is quoted at checkout/cart stage and delivery can be slightly longer.